 In order to avoid serious consequences in the venous circulation, care should be taken to detect compensating flow in collateral veins that bypass an obstruction, as happens after or associated with temporary or persistent compression.
 Reflux is generally systolic during calf muscle contraction or systo-diastolic lasting also into calf muscle relaxation if a superficial incompetence is associated with deep venous obstruction.
 Any surgical intervention on this situation must be preceded by thorough hemodynamic evaluation.
-Typical examples are GSV systolic reflux with iliofemoral thrombosis (equivalent to a spontaneous Palma-Dale anastomosis), SSV systolic reflux with femoral occlusion or compression, and reflux in the marginal vein which is a truncular malformation in the Klippel-Trenaunay-Servelle Syndrome (KTS).
+Typical examples are GSV systolic reflux with iliofemoral thrombosis (equivalent to a spontaneous Palma-Dale anastomosis), SSV systolic reflux with femoral oc on pression, and reflux in the marginal vein fruncular malformation in the Klippel-Trenaunay-Servelle Syndrome (KTS)